hlane6/biotracker/README.md

 This is needed for one of our dependencies to work.

-If you are running Ubuntu and the three `pip3` commands don't seem to work, try running these commands instead:

-	sudo apt-get install python3-munkres
-	sudo apt-get install python3-numpy
-	sudo apt-get install python3-scipy

 The final library you must install is opencv3.
 Unfortunately, this library can not be installed through pip.
 Installing opencv can be a fairly tricky process and so we have provided links below to tutorials that guide you through the process.